+The large expanses of urban and suburban development are home to approximately 3 million residents.
+Further, it has the most densely developed commercial and industrial land uses coupled with the least amount of open space on a per acre basis in the GLAC.
 Population projections from the Southern California Area Governments (SCAG) estimate that the population within the Subregion could increase to over 3.4 million residents by 2035.
 (SCAG, 2012; U.S. Census Bureau, 2012)

 The Subregion has one of the greatest water recharge capacities in the GLAC due to the Montebello Forebay recharge basins located just downstream of the Whittier Narrows Gap.
-This Subregion is in the lower reaches of a vast metropolitan area and therefore has significant water quality issues along with tremendous opportunities for conjunctive use, recycled and reclaimed water use, desalination and wetlands restoration in the estuaries of the San Gabriel and Los Angeles Rivers.
+This Subregion is in the lower reaches of a vast metropolitan area and therefore has significant water quality issues along with tremendous opportunities for conjunctive use and recycled water use, desalination and aquatic habitat restoration in the estuaries of the San Gabriel and Los Angeles Rivers.